teableio/teable/README.md

 - An interface that anyone can use to build applications easily.
 - Easy access to data, letting users grab, move, and reuse their information as they wish.
 - Data privacy and choice, whether that's in the cloud, on-premise, or even just on your local.
-- It needs to work for developers too, not just everyday users.
+- It needs to work for developers too, not just non-tech users.
 - It should handle lots of data, so it can grow with your business.
 - Flexibility to integrate with other software, combining strengths to get the job done.
 - Last, native AI integration to takes usability to the next level.